allegory-software/allegory-sdk/docs/glue.md

 surrounding code.
 Eg. it's easier to read a Lua string pattern or an embedded SQL string than it is to read expressions involving `bind` and `compose` which force you to simulate the equivalent Lua syntax in your head.

-Sugars like "message %s" % arg are the good ones: % is odd enough to put after a string constant that it has an idiomatic quality, and its semantics is self-evident by reading the format string literal, even for someone who never heard of python's `%` operator.
-Also, a prefix notation is generally more readable than a function call.

 ## Implementation